SEO for Landscapers [How to Do it Yourself]

-The truth is that you have two choices:
+The truth is your landscape companies have three choices:

-You can try to figure out how to do search engine optimization yourself.
+- You can try to figure out how to do search engine optimization yourself.

-Work with an SEO company (and not worry about SEO at all)
+- Work with an SEO company (and not worry about SEO).

-I would recommend the second option and focus on what matters in your landscaping business:
+I recommend the second option and focus on what matters in your landscaping business: